diffplug/gradle-and-eclipse-rcp/README.md

 ### Quickstart

-- `gradlew bundles` builds the targetplatform (required first step).
 - `gradlew ide` opens an IDE for manipulating this project.
-- `gradlew assemble.all` creates native launchers for win/mac/linux.
+- `gradlew assemble.all` creates native launchers for win/mac/linux in the `deploy/build` folder.

 ### High level layout